 Pros and Cons of Using an Integrated Graphics Card:

 The advantages and disadvantages of the Integrated Graphics Card have it’s depending on who is using it and what is he using it for.
 For Gamers or Graphics Designers Integrated GPU is of no use whereas for a programmer or a journalist it is perfect.
+You can easily run a GPU stress test too.

 - Pros: The Integrated Graphics Card is more economical than the Dedicated Graphics Card.
 It uses a lot less power than the dedicated graphics increasing battery life.
 Using this one can do low-end graphics processing like watching movies, editing videos, playing 2D games.